0xharib/0xharib.github.io/_posts/2023-05-12-prompt-engineering-andrew-ng-isa-fulford.md

 - ml
 - andrew ng
 permalink: "/prompt-engineering-andrew-ng-isa-fulford/"
+excerpt: The prompt engineering course by Andrew Ng & Isa Fulford is not for everyone
 ---
 ## TL;DR
 **About:** Andrew Ng brought ML to the masses for free and at scale.
 He is now back with Isa Fulford of OpenAI with a Prompt Engineering course.